How to Normalize Audio in Premiere Pro Correctly

 1. Set Gain to:

-This is the current gain level of our clip.
-We can set this to a specific gain level, but it will be on the scale of the clip.
+This is our clip’s current gain level.
+We can set this to a specific gain level, but it will be on the clip’s scale.
 The default clip audio level for any imported clip in Premiere is 0 dB.

-For example, let’s say we want to boost the gain from the default 0 dB to 6 dB.
-Enter 6 on the Set Gain to parameter.
-The gain will be boosted to 6 dB on the scale of the clip.
+For example, we want to boost the gain from the default 0 dB to 6 dB.
+Enter 6 in the Set Gain parameter, and the gain will be boosted to 6 dB on the clip’s scale.

 Screen Shot 2021 11 01 at 2.39.28 PM

-However, let’s say the audio level is too high and we need to decrease it to 2 dB.
+However, let’s say the audio level is too high, and we need to decrease it to 2 dB.
 Notice how the set gain is now 2 dB for the clip.
-We did not decrease it 2 dB levels, but rather set the clip itself to 2 dB.
+We did not decrease it by 2 dB levels but rather set the clip itself to 2 dB.

 Screen Shot 2021 11 01 at 2.40.55 PM